Riding Lawn Mower Reviews & Top Rated Lawn Tractors

 Step 2:

 With the foam can connected and the mask placed, the next step is to start drilling holes in your tire near the rim.
 Use a drill bit of the same measurement as the straw coming out of the foam can; I used a 3/8″ drill bit.
-It is best to keep the holes in the center of the tire as much as possible.
+It is best to keep the drill holes in the center of the tire as much as possible.
 The more even the holes are, the better.

 Step 3: